4/29/2025

 Chief Executive Officer

 Good morning, Andrew.
 Thanks for the question.
-I think that first I want to just sort of level set that, make sure that we are updating on Q1 and not providing projections of Q2 and beyond.
-With that said, as we've indicated previously, the launch is going extremely well.
-As we talked about this morning, the adoption is very high.
-We are expanding on every metric, including overall prescriptions, new prescribers, new patients, refills, and very encouraged by persistency.
-So every expectation that the launch, while as a reminder, is so early and at the same time has such great traction, we believe that, of course, that continues as it should.
+You know, I think that first I want to just sort of level set that, make sure that we are, you know, updating on Q1 and not providing, you know, projections of Q2 and beyond.
+With that said, As we've indicated previously, the launch is going extremely well, as we talked about this morning.
+The adoption is very high.
+We are expanding on every metric, including overall prescriptions, new prescribers, new patients, refills, and very encouraged by persistency. um there every expectation that the launch um well as a reminder is so early uh and at the same time has such great traction um we believe that um of course that continues uh as it should right um and then as it relates to my second part which is a bigger picture you know q1 my understanding saw some seasonality the typical industry phenomenon

 speaker